kotlinski/dagens-eko-player/README.md

 > yarn run main mac

+The current commands are:
+To play enter number `1` and hit enter in the command line.
+`2` will pause, `3` to reset and `4` to skip to next episode.

 ### on a raspberry pi

 First of all you need to figure out what ip the raspberry pi connects to.
 The easist way is probably to plug it in to a display and connect to your preffered network.